liangcj/Asus_UX305LA_Lubuntu/README.md

 - Suspend
 - Monitor off key (fn-F7)
 - Print screen (saves to ~/ directory)
+- Webcam

 Things that require additional configuration or workarounds:

 - Suspend shortcut (fn-F1)
+- Suspend after idle period (will unsuccessfully try to hibernate instead; prompt asking for password before hibernation shows)
 - Airplane mode (fn-F2)
 - Brightness adjustment (fn-F5, fn-F6).
 Though ctrl-F10 and ctrl-F11 will dim and brighten.
 - Trackpad toggle (fn-F8)
 - Sound
 - Sound adjustment and mute (fn-F10, fn-F11, fn-F12)
 - Getting the sound to work
+- Getting the microphone to work

 ## Trackpad tweaks
 Add the following lines to `~/.config/lxsession/Lubuntu/autostart` (it as an empty file before editing)